-- 4. Improve national and provincial policy, support and oversight to local government.; and - Strengthen partnerships between local government, communities and civil society.
+5. Strengthen partnerships between local government, communities and civil society.
 Ensure that communities and other development partners are mobilized to partner with municipalities in service delivery and development.

 In response to the national priorities, the Limpopo Department of Local Government and Housing has also aligned their priorities and objectives to that of National Government as contained in the Limpopo Employment Development and Growth Plan.
 These priorities include: